If South Africa's Govt. is going to tax chrome exports, it had better do it in style - Miningmx

 A TAX proposal submitted by Cabinet on Thursday copped a bit of criticism from the industry it was suppose to benefit.

-Responding to a proposal for an export tax on chrome ore, The Chrome Group – representing producers such as Tharisa and Merafe Resources – said the tax failed to address the fundamental problem in the sector of energy inflation.
+Responding to a proposal for an export tax on chrome ore, The Chrome Group – representing unintegrated producers – said the tax failed to address the fundamental problem in the sector of energy inflation.

 A 500% plus increase in electricity costs since 2010 has left South Africa’s ferroalloys industry – ferrochrome and ferromanganese production – fighting for its life.
 The Minerals Council had a similar opinion.